Dnyanesha22/Dnyanesha22/README.md

 ---

-I am a passionate Data Engieer with experience in SQL, Python, Power BI, DBT, ETL, Data Modelling, Data Warehouse and data visualization.
+I am a passionate Data Engineer with over 3 years of experience turning raw data into meaningful insights.
+I work with modern tools like Azure Data Factory, Databricks, Azure Synapse Analytics, Delta Lake, and the Data Lakehouse to build efficient data pipelines and solutions in the cloud.
+I love learning and continuously improving my skills to stay up-to-date with the latest in the field.

 ---